-In Figures 3a and 3b we report also some detailed training insights for some of the architectures present in Table 1 and trained on P.1 and P.21 respectively.
-In particular, Figure 3b shows how P.21 looks immediately more difficult when considering the training curves.
-The convergence epochs are very noisy and visibly shifted to the right.
+In Fig. 3a and b we report also some detailed training insights for some of the architectures present in Table 1 and trained on P.1 and P.21 respectively.
+In particular, Fig. 3b shows how P.21 looks immediately more difficult when considering the training curves.